gbeckers/Darr/examplearrays/exampleraggedarray_complex64.darr/README.txt

 Disk-based storage of a ragged array
 ====================================

-This directory is a data store for a numeric ragged array, which is a sequence of arrays in which one dimension varies in length.
+This directory is a data store for a numeric ragged array.
+A ragged array (also called a jagged array) is a sequence of arrays that may vary in length in their first dimension only.
 On disk, these arrays are concatenated along their variable dimension.
-The easiest way to access the data is to use the Darr library (https://pypi.org/project/darr/) in Python, as
+The easiest way to access the data is to use the Darr library (https://pypi.org/project/darr/) in Python, as follows:
-follows:

 >>> import darr
 >>> a = darr.RaggedArray('path_to_array_dir')